Cupolas of Capitalism

 1938, new West Wing attached behind and centered on the 1919 (now hyphen) addition.
 The capitol plan now formed an H-shape overall.
 The new wing housed the State Library and Archives, which still occupy the building, and, as another source states, the Supreme Court Chamber, which has since moved out into a building of its own / Orville A. Bell.
 He had initially proposed to attach an office tower with flanking wings behind the capitol, becoming the first of several architects to do so, but the legislature rejected the concept.

 1954-57, lawmakers were considering constructing a new capitol.
 At the request of a reporter, the famous architect, Frank Lloyd Wright, sketched out and presented his vision of the ideal capitol, which he called the "Pro Bono Publico" (a.k.a.
 "The Oasis").
 Wright's new capitol project never progressed beyond the drawing board.
-Two different posters showing Wright's unrealized design are available from 1000Museums.com.
+Four different posters showing Wright's unrealized design are available from 1000Museums.com.
 Wright's own book, A Testament includes other views of the project.
 The Guggenheim Museum in New York has put on an exhibition with drawings and a video of the 3D animated model that Vivien Liu developed as a student at the Harvard University Graduate School of Architecture.

 1956-1960, separate House and Senate buildings with new chambers built in front of the capitol in line with its north and south ends.
 Another proposal to build a new office tower with lower flanking wings, centered on the front and blocking the view of the original capitol, was discarded in favor of this "compromise" solution / Lescher and Mahoney with William Pereira.